Do you know what your ideal sales process looks like?

 Yes – Always Be Closing

 Yes, in every conversation that you have with a prospect, you should always be closing.
-But the important thing here is what are you always closing for.
+But the important thing here is what you are always closing for.

 The trap that we naturally fall into is to always try to close the prospect on purchasing our products or services.
 Even if we don’t actually ask the prospect direct closing questions, we still often come at an angle of determining if the prospect is going to buy or not.